Achant/Developer-Tools/README.md

 3.)
 Numerous packages and themes to customize your workspace.
 4.)
 Command + D - selects multiple lines of the same text.
 5.)
 Find and replace text.
 6.)
-Ctrl + T - (Fuzzy Finder) search for any file you want.
+Command + T - (Fuzzy Finder) search for any file you want.
 7.)
-Ctrl + \ - View and open files in your current project.
+Command + \ - View and open files in your current project.
-8.)
-Package Installer allows you to search for packages or themes and install them as needed.
 9.)
-Alt + Shift + P - (project-manager) Easy access and management to all your projects.
+Command + Shift + P - (project-manager) Easy access and management to all your projects.
 Allows for project specific settings and options.
-10.) highlight-selected - When you double click a word, it and every other matching word in the file becomes highlighted.
-11.) simple-drag-drop-text - Highlight text to drag and drop it somewhere else in your code.

-- [X] Artifact contains a list of your favorite editor plugins 1.)
-Beautify - Beautifies your code
+- [X] Artifact contains a list of your favorite editor plugins

+1.)
+Package Installer - allows you to search for packages or themes and install them as needed.
 2.)
 Minimap - Displays a navigatable overview of your code.
 3.)
 Color Picker - Displays a color wheel when choosing HTML colors.
 4.)
 Pigments - Makes the HTML selecting a color display the color itself.
 5.) git-plus: Ctrl + Shift + H - Shortcuts to common git actions without needing to switch to your terminal.
 6.) merge-conflicts - A very helpful tool for finding, previewing, and resolving merge conflicts within your project.
-7.) emmet: tab - Expand abbreviations by Tab key. it also one of my favorites because it saves me so much time typing my code.
+7.) emmet: tab - Expand abbreviations by Tab key.
+It also one of my favorites because it saves me so much time typing my code.
 8.) docblockr - Makes writing documentation faster by detecting the details of the function below it and autofilling much of the comment.
-9.) linter - visualizes and notifies you of errors within your project. and probably one of the most helpful packages.
+9.) linter - Visualizes and notifies you of errors within your project.
+It is probably one of the most helpful packages.
 10.) autocomplete-modules - Autocompletes require/import statements for you by following the path you type and showing you the available files at that location.
 11.) auto-update-packages - Updates your packages automatically by checking for updates at the interval defined in it's settings.
+12.)
+Beautify - Beautifies your code
+13.) simple-drag-drop-text - Highlight text to drag and drop it somewhere else in your code.
+14.) highlight-selected - When you double click a word, it and every other matching word in the file becomes highlighted.

 ### Setup Homebrew and Install Some Packages